Blue Dog Coalition

-The Blue Dog Coalition, commonly known as the Blue Dogs or Blue Dog Democrats, is a caucus of moderate centrist members from the Democratic Party in the United States House of Representatives.
+The Blue Dog Coalition (Note: or Blue Dog Caucus, commonly known as the Blue Dogs or Blue Dog Democrats.) is a caucus of moderate and conservative members from the Democratic Party in the United States House of Representatives.
 The caucus was founded as a group of conservative Democrats in 1995 in response to defeats in the 1994 elections.
-Historically, the Blue Dog Coalition has been both fiscally and socially conservative.
-At its peak in 2009, the Blue Dog Coalition numbered 54 members, accounting for 21% of the entire Democratic caucus at the time.
+At its peak in 2009, the Blue Dog Coalition numbered 54 members, accounting for 21% of the entire Democratic caucus.
+As of 2026, it has 10 members.

-In the late 2010s and early 2020s, the coalition's focus shifted towards ideological centrism and constituency-based politics; however, the coalition maintained an emphasis on fiscal responsibility.
+In the late 2010s and early 2020s, the coalition became more focused on ideological centrism and constituency-based politics; however, the coalition maintained an emphasis on fiscal responsibility.
 The Blue Dog Coalition remains the most conservative grouping of Democrats in the House.

-As of 2025, the caucus has 10 members.